-There are approximately 1060 students at Paul VI; no graduating class has more than 300.
+There are approximately 975 students at Paul VI.
 Classroom size depends on different factors – whether a class is required or elective, or the prerequisites needed to enroll.
-While a typical classroom contains about two dozen students, there are many specialized electives available that favorably lower the student-teacher ratio to an impressive 15 to 1.
+While a typical classroom contains about two dozen students, there are many specialized electives available that favorably lower the student-teacher ratio to an impressive 14 to 1.

 The HSPT, or High School Placement Test, is a standardized test that assesses a student’s knowledge of math and reading.
 Paul VI requires that all students applying for the freshman year take this test; the scores are one factor used in placing students in the proper math, science and language arts courses.

 Several scholarships are available to incoming freshmen.
 Paul VI High School awards academic scholarships, based on the results of the HSPT that is administered at Paul VI in the fall.
 These scholarships are renewable for each year of high school, contingent on maintaining a required GPA, and good disciplinary standing.
-Paul VI also provides a Montini award of $500 to each sending Catholic elementary school.
-Recipients of this one-time award must be registered for the PVI freshman class, and are selected by their elementary school principals.
+Paul VI also offers arts scholarships in the performance areas of vocal, instrumental and strings; auditions are required.
 The Paul VI PTO also provides a scholarship for an incoming Paul VI freshman.
-Students with demonstrated financia are given the opportunity to apply for this $1000 renewable award after attending the February registration at Paul VI.
+Students with demonstrated financial need are given the opportunity to apply for this $1000 renewable award after attending the February registration at Paul VI.

 Yes; about twenty-five percent of Paul VI families receive tuition assistance.
 Awards are based solely on need as determined through our financial aid process.
 To enter the tuition assistance process, parents must submit their financial information at https://www.factstuitionaid.com, by December 31st.